 - offer $25k per year in mini-grants to support JOFEE programs

 - offer scholarships to attend national Hazon programs

 - provide consulting to help bring JOFEE into organizations through programs like the Hazon Seal and our educational resources

-- foster connections with the growing Jewish environmental community throughout the country
+- foster connections between Colorado and the growing Jewish environmental community throughout the country

 I am excited, as a member of this community, to be one piece of this movement”

 Becky O’Brien is Hazon’s Director for Boulder, Colorado.
 She has worked for a variety of social justice causes in the nonprofit sector for more than 18 years.
 She has a background in volunteer coordinating, programming, political advocacy, fundraising, communications, and non-profit administration.
 She received a Bachelor’s Degree in Religious Studies from the University of South Florida and a Master’s Degree in Religious Studies from the University of Colorado, graduating summa cum laude from both.
 She enjoys her family, hiking and camping in the beautiful Colorado outdoors, gardening, knitting, and applying the principles of Voluntary Simplicity to her life.Boulder, CO | 303.886.5865 | email@example.com